Key Takeaway

 Why This Conversation Matters More Than You Think

-Financial overview.
+The financial overview matters too.
 You don't need to know your parents' net worth down to the penny.
 But someone needs to know the basics: what banks they use, whether they have investment accounts, what insurance policies exist, whether there are debts.
 When a parent passes or becomes unable to manage their finances, this information is essential — and it's often shockingly hard to reconstruct.

 Why Parents Resist — and What's Really Going On

+For many older adults, talking about estate planning feels like planning for death.
+The emotional weight is real.
+The conversation itself can feel like an acknowledgment that their time is running out.
 Your parents have spent their entire adult lives making their own decisions.
 A conversation about estate planning — especially one initiated by their children — can feel like the beginning of a power shift.
 They may worry that sharing financial information means giving up autonomy.

 Many parents have thought carefully about their estate plan but are reluctant to share the details because they know the decisions might upset someone.
 A parent who's leaving unequal amounts to different children, or who's chosen one sibling as executor over another, may avoid the conversation to avoid the conflict they know it might create.
+Some parents also genuinely believe that their family is close enough that things will sort themselves out naturally — unfortunately, the evidence strongly suggests otherwise, even in close families.

 Timing: When to Bring It Up